-- Administrative issues with colleagues or staff: 1
+- Administrative issues with colleagues or staff: 2

 - Allegations directed at the conduct of officials other than state judges:

-- Attorneys, DAs, public defenders, court staff, probation officers, ALJs, or magistrates: 10
+- Attorneys, DAs, public defenders, court staff, probation officers, law enforcement officers, ALJs, or magistrates: 7

-- Bias, prejudice, or lack of impartially: 37
+- Bias, prejudice, or lack of impartially: 50

-- Courtroom demeanor/intemperance: 12
+- Courtroom demeanor/intemperance: 21

-- Disputed rulings/appellate issues
+- Disputed rulings/appellate issues:

-- Appointment, inadequacy or misconduct of counsel: 9
+- Appointment, inadequacy, or misconduct of counsel: 17

-- Bonds, sentencing, restitution, probation, unlawful detainer: 17
+- Arbitration orders: 1

-- Civil protection orders: 7
+- Civil protection orders: 10

-- Collections, default judgments, evictions: 3

-- Competency/mental health: 23

-- Constitutional principles, speedy trial, jurisdiction, procedural rules: 18
+- Constitutional principles, due process, speedy trial, jurisdiction: 11

+- Contempt proceedings: 1

-- Court records: 2
+- Disabled litigants/ADA issues: 2

-- Disputed court records: 2
+- Disputed court records: 4

+- Dissolution of marriage, temporary orders, permanent orders, domestic violence, parenting plans, grandparent visitation, post decree motions: 27

+- Dog ownership/abuse: 2

+- Evidence, discovery, relevance, witnesses, credibility, tampering: 11

+- Federal law claims: 1

+- Foreclosures: 2

+- Homeowners association disputes: 3

-- Jurors: selection/service/misconduct: 2
+- Juror selection/service/misconduct: 2

 - Juvenile paternity, dependency & neglect, child placement: 6

-- Landlord/tenant: 2
+- Landlord/tenant: 6

-- Permanent orders, domestic violence, parenting plans, post decree motions: 14
+- Mental health/competency evaluations: 13

-- Plea agreements: 2
+- Plea agreements: 6

-- Probate estates, quardians, conservators: 5
+- Probate estates, guardians, conservators: 7

+- Procedural rules: 1

-- Relevance/admissibility of evidence: 5
+- Replevin of personal property: 3

-- Remands from appellate courts: 4

-- Service of Process: 1
+- Service of Process: 2

+- Sequestration of witnesses: 1

-- Sovereign Citizen Claims: 2
+- Sovereign Citizen claims: 5

+- Warrants, criminal charges, bonds, habitual criminal allegations, sentencing, restitution, probation, unlawful detainer, habeas corpus: 31

+- Zoning, easements, public lands: 1

-- Ex parte communications: 5
+- Ex parte communications: 3

-- Failure to manage the docket diligently, including lengthy delays in issuing rulings: 13
+- Failure to manage the docket diligently, including delays in issuing rulings: 29

+- Judge's oaths: 1

+- Part-time judges or their law partners appearing as counsel in their district: 2

-- Postconviction motions: 10
+- Postconviction issues, including Rule 35 motions: 6

-- Pro se parties, taking sides, right to be heard: 3
+- Pro se parties, right to be heard: 5

-- Racial or gender discrimination: 5
+- Racial or gender discrimination: 2

-- Recusal Procedures: 4
+- Recusal Procedures: 8

 - Victim's Rights: 1

 The dispositions authorized by Colo.
 RJD 16 and 35 are described above in Investigation and Further Action - Consideration and Dispositions.
-Most incidents of misconduct are addressed through remedial action, including private disciplinary letters or diversion plans.
+Most incidents of misconduct are addressed through remedial action, including private disciplinary letters or diversion plans, e.g., docket management reports to promote timely decisions.

-In accordance with Colo.
-RJD 13(c), the Executive Director dismissed 123 of the 154 complaints or RFEs received in 2017 during preliminary proceedings.
-While the Commission is provided with copies of the Executive Director's dismissal letters for discussion at its next meeting, it also receives requests for reconsideration of dismissal from complainants.
-Four such requests were evaluated and the dismissals affirmed.
+The Executive Director, in accordance with Colo.
+RJD 13(c), dismissed 183 RFEs that did not provide a reasonable basis for the commencement of disciplinary proceedings.
+While the Commission reviews the Executive Director's dismissal letters at its next meeting, it also receives requests for reconsideration of dismissals from complainants.
+In 2018, four such requests were evaluated and the dismissals affirmed.

-Through its December 2017 meeting, the Commission had considered 18 complaints referred to it by the Executive Director, including two complaints carried over from 2016.
-After further investigation, the Commission dismissed 15 of these 18 complaints because they did not include evidence of misconduct that would satisfy the preponderance of the evidence standard in Colo.
+Through its December 2018 meeting, the members of the Commission had evaluated 17 RFEs that were referred to them by the Executive Director for consideration as complaints, including two matters carried over from 2017.
+After further investigation, the members of the Commission dismissed 12 of these 17 complaints because the allegations did not satisfy the preponderance of the evidence standard for establishing misconduct under Colo.
 RJD 16(c); involved issues under the jurisdiction of the appellate courts; or were directed at the conduct of persons other than judges.
-Fifteen Complaints/RFEs were carried over to 2018.
+Two new matters initially considered at the December meeting were carried over for further review in 2019.
+Nineteen RFEs that were received after the Commission's December meeting and dismissed by the Executive Director also were carried over for review in 2019.

-Disciplinary Actions Taken in 2017
+Disciplinary Actions Taken in 2018